AKMoSThesis/The-Use-of-Maximum-Edge-Weight-Clique-and-Markov-Random-Field-Problem-Formulation-to-Discover-Motifs/BMMF_method/README.md

 # BMMF_method

-BMMF\_Method is a python package that finds the best motifs among multiple sequences using the ***loopy belief propagation*** (based off of [M are better than one: an ensemble-based motif finder and its application to regulatory element prediction](https://academic.oup.com/bioinformatics/article/25/7/868/211358)).
+BMMF\_Method is a python package that finds the best motifs among multiple sequences using the ***loopy belief propagation*** (based on [*M are better than one: an ensemble-based motif finder and its application to regulatory element prediction*](https://academic.oup.com/bioinformatics/article/25/7/868/211358)).

 ## Usage